-Complete 80% of your course work and maintain a cumulative undergraduate 2.0 or graduate 3.0 grade point average his/her academic program.
+Complete 80% of your course work and maintain a cumulative undergraduate 2.0 or graduate 3.0 grade point average

+To receive Perkins Loan, Stafford Loan, Plus Loan, Pel1 Grant, Work-Study, State, or Supplemental Grant Funds, a student must be making "satisfactory progress" toward completing his/her academic program.
 For purposes of this standard, the student must maintain a 2.0 overall grade point average for undergraduates/3 .0 for graduate students and successfully completed 80% of all hours attempted.
 This measure begins for the undergraduate student at the end of the first year and begins immediately for graduate students; this standard is measured annually.
 (Hours attempted include repeated courses, dropped courses, withdrawals, and incompletes.)